Calling All Kids

 Calling All Kids is a 1943 Our Gang short comedy film directed by Sam Baerwitz.
-It was the 214th Our Gang short (215th episode, 126th talking short, 127th talking episode, 46th MGM-produced episode) released.
+It was the 214th Our Gang short to be released.

 Plot

 Calling All Kids finds the gang invading a local radio station to perform a revue honoring the U.S. military.
 Amidst such highlights as a "recruiting office" sketch featuring the duo of Mickey and Froggy, and a closing ensemble piece with lyrics that rhyme "Taxes" with "Axis," the film features an extended celebrity-impression routine, with Buckwheat imitating Eddie "Rochester" Anderson and other kids posing as Judy Garland, Eleanor Powell, Fred Astaire, Carmen Miranda, and Virginia O'Brien.
-Fun episode but the Coast Guard was left out.